carbynestack/carbynestack.github.io/docs/documentation/getting-started/deployment/manual/stack.md

 <!-- markdownlint-disable MD013 -->
 1. Configure TLS for secure communication to, and between the VCPs:

+    As secrets must exist in the namespace of the proxy and components using the certificates, they are created in the `istio-system` namespace and then copy to the `knative-serving` and `default` namespace.

     !!! attention
         Replace `172.18.1.128` and `172.18.2.128` in the following with the load balancer IPs assigned to the Istio Ingress Gateway by MetalLB (see the